 Welcome to this week’s “Throwback Thursday” installment.
-Today, we’re going to revisit a post that was originally published back on May 25, 2016 and has been revised.
+Today, we’re going to revisit a post that was originally published back on June 14, 2016 and has been revised.

 EP Books, 2015, 163 pages

 As I related in an earlier post, my wife and I visited Zurich, Switzerland as a side trip during our stay in Germany in early April (2016).
 My wife had an interest in Zurich because her grandfather originated from there and I was interested in the city because it was the home of the Reformer, Ulrich Zwingli.